 Cybersecurity and information security are often assumed to be synonymous terms.
 They’re not.
 On the contrary, they have several critical differences that security professionals should understand, if you want to deliver the best protection and risk management possible to your organization.

-In today’s post, we’ll define both terms clearly, review how they affect your organization, and share tips on how you can leverage both to form a robust, holistic security stance.
+This article will explore those differences, review how they affect your organization, and provide tips on how you can leverage both to create a robust, holistic security posture.